StephaneP/rust/package/README.md

 ## Usage

-First, you'll need a `vercel.json` file to specify the runtime for your function `api/user.rs`:
+First, you'll need a `vercel.json` file in your project:

 ```json
 {